thejcannon/resume/markdown/resume.md

 Pantsbuild
 : Maintainer of the [Pantsbuild open source Build system](https://www.pantsbuild.org/)

-    - Contributed hundreds of bug fixes and feature improvements with a focus on:
+    - Contributed over 300 of bug fixes and feature improvements with a focus on:
       - Simplifying the experience of all users of Pants
       - Making commands run as quickly as possible
       - Upstreaming all of my internal plugins, so the community benefits